-4.1 Mechanical responses of rocks and lavas in the brittle and brittle-dominated transitional regime
+4.1 Mechanical responses of rocks and lavas in the brittle regime

 The experimental findings presented here suggest that the mechanical response of lavas and rocks is similar, but important differences remain.
-Experiments carried out on rocks at ambient temperature and (all strain rates), and on some lavas at high temperature and high strain rates of 10-3 s-1, resulted in brittle behaviour.
+Experiments carried out on rocks at ambient temperature and all strain rates, and on lavas at high temperature and high strain rates of 10-3 s-1, resulted in brittle behaviour.
 However, there are significant differences in the mechanical response between the two (Fig. 4).
-(1) We noted a shorter convex portion at high temperature at the onset of the stress_strain curve of tests at high temperature (Fig. S3), which we attribute to a narrowing of pre_existing cracks at high temperature (due to thermal expansion of the materials with heating; e.g., Fig. S5), resulting in a smaller extent of crack closure during initial loading; of samples at high temperature; (2) Most_most high_temperature samples have a shallower linear portion of stress_strain build_up, which we hypothesise may reflect a contribution of viscous deformation upon loading, leading to a brittle-dominated transitional classification; and (3) we observed a less angular concave down portion of the stress_strain curve, which we attribute to more pervasive deformation (as seen by longer strain to failure; Fig. 9Fig.
-10) and micro-fracturing leading to failure.
+(1) We noted a shorter convex portion at high temperature at the onset of the stress-strain curve (Fig. S3), which we attribute to a narrowing of pre-existing cracks at high temperature (due to thermal expansion of the materials with heating; e.g., Fig. S5), resulting in a smaller extent of crack closure during initial loading of samples at high temperature; (2) Most high-temperature samples have a shallower linear portion of stress-strain build-up, which we hypothesise may reflect a contribution of viscous deformation upon loading; and (3) we observed a less angular concave down portion of the stress-strain curve, which we attribute to more pervasive deformation (as seen by longer strain to failure; Fig. 9) and micro-fracturing leading to failure.
 The exception to these findings is in the highest porosity sample, UNZ-7, where there appears to be no significant change in shape between high and ambient temperature experiments (see Fig. S3, S4).
-This sample was classified in the fully brittle regime.
-But in the temperature are stronger (by 10-40 MPa; Figs 4-9) than their rock equivalents at ambient temperature.
-Before delving in their differences (section 4.1.4), we will first interpret the results on the strength (section 4.1.2) and Yyoung's Memodulus (section 4.1.3) of porous rocks at ambient temperature.
+But it remains that at higher temperature, lavas are stronger (by 10-40 MPa; Figs 4-9) than their rock equivalents at ambient temperature.
+Before delving in their differences (section 4.1.4), we will first interpret the results on the strength (section 4.1.2) and young's modulus (section 4.1.3) of porous rocks at ambient temperature